New Seekers

 |

-Chinese troops take back control of Tiananman Square on Sunday, 4th June.
+Chinese troops take back control of Tiananmen Square on Sunday, 4th June.
 Hundreds of students and workers are killed.

 On the same day sparks ignite a leaking gas pipeline near the city of Ufa in Russia, causing a crash between two trains.
 575 people are killed by the explosion.

-The Solidarity party wins a landslide election victory in Poland.
+The Solidarity party wins a landslide victory in the Parliamentary elections held in Poland on 4th and 18th June.

 The former Communist Prime Minister of Hungary, Imre Nagy, is given a formal public funeral on 16th June, 31 years after his execution.
 On 6th July the Hungarian Supreme Court acquits him of the charges of high treason for which he had been executed.